-Doing the right thing for neighbors, visitors and the Portland metro community
+Doing the right thing for neighbors, visitors and the community

 The zoo prides itself on being a good neighbor.
-As new plans and projects move forward, the zoo and its neighbors have been working toward shared goals.
+As new plans and projects move forward, the zoo works with its neighboring attractions and residential neighbors toward shared goals.

 The Oregon Zoo operates under a conditional use permit issued by the City of Portland.
 Every ten years, when the zoo updates its master plan, Metro submits a conditional use master plan application to the city for review and approval.
-When the zoo submits its application, the city will conduct a thorough evaluation of the zoo's proposed new development and its potential impacts as well as benefits, to surrounding neighborhoods and other users of Washington Park.
-Over the past year, Metro and zoo staff have worked with city officials, other park attractions and residential neighbors to consider effects of zoo operations and address any concerns.
+When the zoo submits its application, the city conducts a thorough evaluation of the zoo's proposed new development and its potential impacts as well as benefits, to surrounding neighborhoods and other users of Washington Park.
+Metro and zoo staff work with city officials, other park attractions and residential neighbors to address any concerns regarding zoo operations.

-There are two primary ways zoo construction and activities affect neighbors and broader community interests: 1) Washington Park access, traffic and parking and 2) stormwater management.
+There are two primary ways zoo construction affects neighbors and broader community interests: 1) Washington Park access, traffic and parking and 2) stormwater management.

 Getting to the zoo

 As the zoo makes improvements to its animal habitats and education facilities, it must also consider how people travel to the zoo, if the numbers of visitors are likely to increase and how increases in visitors would affect the community.